kaiidams/Kokoro-Speech-Dataset/README.md

 $ python extract.py --size tiny
 ```

-this shows a shell script example to download MP3 audio files
+This prints a shell script example to download MP3 audio files
 from archive.org and extract them if you haven't done it already.

 After doing so, run the command again